kyphan38/arca/assets/docs/0-introduction/index.md

 slug: /
 ---

----

-Hi folks, this is the place where I share my learning and work
+Hi folks, this is the place where I share, store my learning and work

-If you've found this, you're amazing, bro!

 ![img](./img/bt.png)